scib3ria/cardhunter-nz/README.md

 The cardhunter will take some time to retrieve and process the data.

-Once finished, call `cardhunter.summarisePrices()` to display a summary of the card prices in a pandas dataframe.
-You may also call `cardhunter.summarisePrices(pandas=False)` to display a text summary of the card prices if you would prefer.
+Once finished, call `cardhunter.cheapestPrices()` to see which stores have the best deals for earch searched card, or `cardhunter.allPrices` to display a summary of all card prices in a pandas dataframe.

 # Requirements